cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

 ```

-(note that's a capital `-O`)
+(note `-O` is a capital letter oh)

-For our periodic table data, use these options:
+For our periodic table data, use these arguments for DOWNLOAD URL and FILE NAME:

 - **URL**: